lynnlangit/TeamTeri/Genomic Tools/GATK/README.md

 ![GATK Overview](https://github.com/lynnlangit/TeamTeri/blob/master/Images/GATK-1.png)

-The open source [GATK (Genome Analysis Toolkit)](https://software.broadinstitute.org/gatk/) is the industry standard for identifying SNPs and indels in germline DNA and RNAseq data.
-Its scope is now expanding to include somatic variant calling tools, and to tackle copy number (CNV) and structural variation (SV).
+The open source [GATK (Genome Analysis Toolkit)](https://software.broadinstitute.org/gatk/) contains common genomics tools.
+These tools are used for identifying SNPs and indels in germline DNA and RNAseq data.
+GATK also includes somatic variant calling tools, for copy number (CNV) and structural variation (SV).
 GATK is created and maintained by The Broad Institute.
+GATK is available as a downloadble JAR file or in a Docker container.

 ----